dphengsiaroun/dataviz-lille/README.md

 sudo vim /etc/logstash/conf.d/logstash.conf
 ```

-Insert this code in your file config logstash :
+Add this code in your file config logstash (you can custom the filter object according to your needs):
 ```
 input {
   stdin {